VincentBernet/Certified-Donation-Gestionary/README.md

 ## Installation

 Premièrement vous need to have a local server environment like MAMP or XAMP <br /><br />
-1] Download the whole github folder in your htdocs folder <br />
+1] Download the whole github folder in yor htdocs folder <br />
 2] Go on your PHPmyAdmins page and create a new database named GDC <br />
 (you can use the following code : CREATE DATABASE GDC DEFAULT CHARACTER SET utf8 ;) <br />
 3] Go in Sql interface of this DataBase and copy paste the following Sql querrys : <br />